Tinche/aiosteady/README.rst

 * Buckets have a maximum capacity of drops.
 * Each use of the bucket (consumption) inserts one or more drops into the bucket, up until the maximum capacity.
 If the bucket would overflow, the consumption fails.
 * One drop leaks out every `drop_recharge` seconds, freeing space in the bucket for a new drop to be put into it.
+* The bucket may also be manually drained.

 * In addition to making the consumption fail, full buckets can optionally be configured to block further attempts to consume for a period.